seeky-camelid/seeky-camelid.github.io/README.md

 I also decided to use a filter instead of shortcode, for easier chaining with further filters.

+## Use h2 (second-rank heading) for headings inside an article

+Inside an article /post, use "## heading" instead of "# heading" as the top level headings.
+This is because:
+1. h1 is used for the title of the article
+2. For some compatibility reasons, h1 and h2 look exactly the same inside the <article> selector.
+See [here](https://stackoverflow.com/a/51321157)

 # Some great AI blogs

 https://github.com/antoinebrl/awesome-ml-blogs